gravinamike/rig/README.md

 ### Setting up the authentication database

-The /static/auth folder contains a file named `authentication_template.db.
+The /static/auth folder contains a file named `authentication_template.db`.
 Copy and paste it without the "_template" to create the database file that's necessary for user authentication.

 ### Setting up the config files